Freestyle skiing: Ski ballet (Acroski)

 Ski ballet, later renamed acroski (or "acro"), was a competitive discipline in the formative years of freestyle skiing.
 Competitors devised routines lasting 3 to 5 minutes and executed to music.
 The routines consisted of spins, jumps, and flips on a prepared flat course.
-For a short period of time (in the 1980s) there was also pair ballet competitions, a variation of ballet, where two people performed tricks that not only included spins, jumps and leg crossing but also lifts and sychronic movements and was similar to ice dancing.
+For a short period of time in the 1980s, there were also pair ballet competitions, a variation of ballet, where two people performed tricks that not only included spins, jumps and leg crossing but also lifts and synchronic movements, and was similar to ice dancing.
 The routines were scored by judges who assessed the choreography, technical difficulty, and mastery of skills demonstrated by the competitors.
 Early innovators in the sport were American Jan Bucher, Park Smalley, Swiss Conny Kissling and German Hermann Reitberger.
 The first skier who performed a one handed pole flip in a world cup competition was German Richard Schabl in the early 1980s.
-Acro ski was part of the demonstration at the 1988 Winter Olympics in Calgary.
-The International Ski Federation ceased all formal competition of this event after 2000 because they focused on both aerials (1990) and moguls (1992) for making it an Olympic discipline.
+Acroski was part of the demonstration at the 1988 Winter Olympics in Calgary.
+The International Ski Federation ceased all formal competition of this event after 2000, because they focused making both aerials (1990) and moguls (1992) Olympic disciplines.